 GovTech reviews every new Singpass integration.
 The application includes the purpose of each data field, the retention policy, the technical architecture, and the data-protection measures in place.
 We write and submit this on your behalf.
 You don’t read any compliance document.

-For most small and medium businesses, GovTech lets us host the integration on our own Singpass credentials — a pattern called a “trusted aggregator”.
+For most small and medium businesses, GovTech lets us host the integration on our own Singpass credentials under the trusted aggregator pattern.
 That removes the need for you to apply individually, and is how we can go from scoping call to live in ten days for simple use cases.
-If you’re in a regulated industry (payment services, lending, insurance, property, healthcare) we’ll apply in your name and walk you through the extra steps.
+If you’re in a regulated industry (payment services, lending, insurance, property, healthcare) we apply in your name and walk you through the extra steps.

 Step 3 — Build and test (3 to 5 working days)